groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 ## Requirements
 - A Sysdig Secure platform with a runtime administrator API token
-- A GitHub dedicated repository (Optional for working on GitOps with GigHub actions)
+- A GitHub dedicated repository (Optional for working with GigHub actions)
-- A [Terraform Cloud](https://app.terraform.io/) account, you can create one for free (Optonal for working on GitOps with GitHub actions)
+- A [Terraform Cloud](https://app.terraform.io/) account, you can create one for free (Optonal for working on with GitHub actions)

 ## Setup
 It can be use in 2 different ways:

 * As a [Standalone](#standalone-installation) way to deploy Sysdig runtime policies and rules leveraging Terraform provider
-* Using Terraform with GitHub Actions to manage and mantain Sysdig runtime policies with [GitOps approach](#GitOps-installation-with-GitHub-Actions-and-Terraform-Cloud)
+* Using Terraform with GitHub Actions to manage and mantain Sysdig runtime policies with [with GitHub Actions](#installation-with-GitHub-Actions-and-Terraform-Cloud)

 ### Standalone Installation
 Clone the repository, you can then delete  or ignore the `.github/workflows` folder.